Xerostomia: Signs and symptoms

-There may also be other systemic signs and symptoms if there is an underlying cause such as Sjögren's syndrome, for example, joint pain due to associated rheumatoid arthritis.
+There may also be other systemic signs and symptoms if there is an underlying cause such as Sjögren's disease, for example, joint pain due to associated rheumatoid arthritis.

 Cause

 The differential of hyposalivation significantly overlaps with that of xerostomia.
 A reduction in saliva production to about 50% of the normal unstimulated level will usually result in the sensation of dry mouth.
 Altered saliva composition may also be responsible for xerostomia.

 Physiological

 Salivary flow rate is decreased during sleep, which may lead to a transient sensation of dry mouth upon waking.
 This disappears with eating or drinking or with oral hygiene.
 When associated with halitosis, this is sometimes termed "morning breath".
 Dry mouth is also a common sensation during periods of anxiety, probably owing to enhanced sympathetic drive.
-During periods of stress, our body responds in a 'fight or flight' state that will interfere with the saliva flow in the mouth.
+During periods of stress, the human body responds in a 'fight or flight' state which interferes with the saliva flow in the mouth.
 Dehydration is known to cause hyposalivation, the result of the body trying to conserve fluid.
 Physiologic age-related changes in salivary gland tissues may lead to a modest reduction in salivary output and partially explain the increased prevalence of xerostomia in older people.
 However, polypharmacy is thought to be the major cause in this group, with no significant decreases in salivary flow rate being likely to occur through aging alone.